 Obviously, most of us immediately jump to sushi, and that is a great way to eat sea vegetables, including healthy sushi nori rolls and seaweed salad.
 However, sea vegetables are extremely versatile and can be easily incorporated into many dishes such as salads, stir-fries, soups and stews.
 Even yummy seaweed snacks are available now (just check those ingredient lists carefully).

 Sea vegetables also contain a rich amount of vitamins and health benefits that help improve the health of skin, hair, and nails.
 In fact, sea vegetables have more minerals than most vegetables we find in the supermarket by a large margin.
-Sea vegetables can also help lower our risk of estrogen-related cancers, and the iodine content in this resource is vital for healthy thyroid function.
+Sea vegetables can also help lower our risk of estrogen-related illnesses, and the iodine content in this resource is vital for healthy thyroid function.
 Sea vegetables also contain some omega-3 fatty acids, which can be a vegan alternative to a healthy fish oil supplement.

 WHAT TYPES OF SEA VEGETABLES ARE THERE?

 - Agar is generally a good option as a vegan substitute for gelatin, as it can be used as a thickening agent.
 It’s high in protein and comes from red seaweed.
 Overall agar is a solid option for those following a plant based diet or who are sensitive to sugar.

 - Arame is a brown seaweed known to be a very mild sea vegetable, making it a great one to try for the first time.
 It also tends to double in size when soaked.
 When dried, arame has a crispy texture filled with extra protein and minerals.

 - Dulse is known for its ability to improve thyroid function and vision.
 Packed with calcium, iron, and protein, dulse is also easy to add to foods and dressings, as it is available in the form of flakes (known as dulse flakes).

 - Hijiki is a very versatile seaweed, and easy to prepare.
 Hijiki seaweed can help with our bone health due to the high amount of calcium.